jerkar/EclipsePlugin4Jerkar/README.md

 * Update classpath : this will align Eclipse .classpath with the dependencies declared in Jerkar build class.
 * Scaffold projects : this will create folder structure along a basic build class for starting up projects.
 It can be classic Java project or Spring Boot project.

-Now the last methods executed with the plugin are keep in favorite at the top of the entry menu.
+Now the last methods executed with the plugin are kept in favorite at the top of the entry menu.
 To edit or delete it, press `ctrl` + left click on it.

 <br/>